ydb-platform/ydb-embedded-ui/README.md

 [Docs on YDB docker images](https://ydb.tech/en/docs/getting_started/self_hosted/ydb_docker)

-Image `cr.yandex/yc/yandex-docker-local-ydb` corresponds to `:latest` tag.
-It's the latest stable ydb version.

-To test new features, you can use ydb version that is currently in testing mode with `cr.yandex/yc/yandex-docker-local-ydb:edge` image or use a build from `main` brunch with `ghcr.io/ydb-platform/local-ydb:nightly` image.
+To test new features, you can use ydb version built from `main` brunch with `ghcr.io/ydb-platform/local-ydb:nightly` image.
-Also you can set specific version like `cr.yandex/yc/yandex-docker-local-ydb:23.1`
+Also you can set specific version like `ghcr.io/ydb-platform/local-ydb:24.1`

 ### Custom configuration in dev mode with .env file